zilexa/Homeserver/filesystem/FILESYSTEM-EXPLAINED.md

 1. BtrFS Single pool is not secure enough for your personal data.
 2. Raid1 isn't for everyone: You need twice the disks, this can be uneconomical.
 When your data grows >50% of disks you need more disks again.

-### Coupled with MergerFS:
+### Solution: drive pooling via MergerFS:
-- Disks each have _individual BtrFS Single_ filesystems: metadata is duplicated, **disk can recover its filesystem by itself**.
+- Drives each have _individual BtrFS_ filesystems: metadata is duplicated to help the filesystem recover itself from errors/corruption..
 - Files are stored **as a whole** on disks, not spread out in blocks across multiple disks.
-- You can always **see where (on which disk)** what files are stored and access them directly for recovery purposes.
+- 100% clarity which drive contains what file.  **see where (on which disk)** what files are stored and access them directly for recovery purposes.
 - You can **combine whatever combination of disk sizes.**
 - **No risk of losing files >1GB.**
 - Disks don't all have to spin up for file access/write, **reducing disk load and power consumption, enhancing life cycle**.
-- Disks become **more or less evenly full**, as files are written to the disk with the most free space (and you can balance manually).
+- You choose whether data is balanced over the disks (writing data to disks with most free space) or stored linearly: fill up 1 disk before using the next.

 ### Coupled with snapraid/snapraid-btrfs
 - Protection against disk failure [see backup subguide](https://github.com/zilexa/Homeserver/tree/master/maintenance) with dedicated parity disk(s) for scheduled parity, the disk will be less active than data disks, **extending its lifecycle** compared to the realtime duplication of Raid1.